NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Health: 200 to 205
 - Guard: 1600 to 1640
 - Grabbable moves: 8A, JA, JB(B) ending
+- 5B
-- 5B hitbox appears and disappears one frame later; shoulder hitbox does not appear on the first frame
+  - Hitbox appears and disappears one frame later
+  - Shoulder hitbox does not appear on the first frame
 - 5B(B)
   - Hitbox appears one frame later and disappears one frame sooner
   - Improved disadvantage on block (TODO: Same as vanilla now? hit and block frame data remains the same)
   - Ends sooner
   - Recovers sooner
+- 5BB(A)
+  - Does not launch
-- 5BB(A) does not launch, has more stun
+  - Has more stun
 - 5BBA(A) launches higher and recovers sooner
+- 5BBB(A)
-- 5BBB(A) hitbox appears one frame sooner and disappears two frames sooner, more lift
+  - Hitbox appears one frame sooner and disappears two frames sooner
+  - More lift
 - 6A changed to be 5BBB(A) with A follow up (old 6A)
+- 6B(B)
+  - Bounces closer
+  - Recovers one frame sooner
-- 6B(B) bounces closer; recovers one frame sooner; does 4 more damage
+  - Does 4 more damage
 - 6B(2A) added as 5A
 - 4B staggers instead of bounces
 - 2B has more lift
 - 5A can be grabbed the entire animation
 - 5A Kunai cannot "charge"
 - 4A better window
+- Act4A
+  - Ends a bit faster
+  - Unblockable
-- Act4A ends a bit faster, unblockable, does more damage
+  - Does more damage
+- 2A
+  - Akamaru startup adjusted
-- 2A Akamaru startup adjusted; is active after 9 frames instead of after 1
+  - Is active after 9 frames instead of after 1
 - RA(B) changed to be 6B with follow ups
+- 5X6
+  - Does Kidomaru's 5X activator into vanilla 5X
+  - Low crushes
-- 5X6 does Kidomaru's 5X activator into vanilla 5X, low crushes; has a unique super freeze animation
+  - Has a unique super freeze animation
 - GRKnJ travels two frames slower
 - If holding X after super freeze ends on 2X, Akamaru will jump.
-Akamaru has more lift
+- Akamaru has more lift

 #### Cosmetic